 At a Glance

-1. To ensure path filter information is displayed on the Metrics tab, set up task-based questions for a web-based experience (e.g. desktop web, mobile web, and web-based prototypes) when building a test.
+1. To ensure Path Filter information is displayed on the Metrics tab, when building your test, set up task-based questions for a web-based experience (e.g., desktop web, mobile web, and web-based prototypes).

-- Page URL results will show pages participants visited that contained “shirts” in the URL.
+- Page URL results will show those pages contributors visited that contained “shirt” in the URL.

-- Page title results will show pages participants visited that contained “shirts” in the webpage title (captured from the browser).
+- Page title results will show those pages contributors visited that contained “shirt” in the webpage title (as captured from the browser).

-If you are on the Ultimate subscription plan, you can use path filter to search for sentiment or intent.
+If you are on the Ultimate subscription plan, you can use the Path Filter feature to search for sentiment or intent.
 For example:

-- Intent: If you search “add to cart,” results will highlight all participants who performed that action on the intent path.
+- Intent: If you search “add to cart,” the results returned display all contributors who performed that action, as seen on the intent path.
 Custom intents are also included in the search results.

-4. Clicking on a result will bold the participant usernames and screen steps that correspond to that result.
-The path visualization also updates automatically to highlight the paths that match the query.
+4. Clicking on a result will put in bold type the contributor username(s) and screen steps that correspond to that result.
+The path visualization automatically highlights the paths that match the query.

-5. Clicking on a username generates videos of the participant performing tasks at each screen step below the visualization.
-Watch videos of interest and make clips to put in a highlight reel.
+5. Clicking on a username produces videos of the contributor performing tasks, showing what they do at each screen step.
+Watch videos and make a highlight reel from clips of interest

 1. Your marketing team ran a test that included getting feedback on a sales page for a new product.

-- You filter the task results based on the name of the page to see when participants navigated to it.
+- You filter the task results based on the page name to see when contributors navigated to the page.

-- You then filter the task by negative sentiment to identify areas of improvement.
+- You then filter the task by negative sentiment and review contributor feedback to identify areas where you can make improvements.

-2. You want to better understand why customers aren’t signing up for a conference.
-You filter out “negative” and “positive” sentiments to see how people are responding to the registration process.
+2. Another possible use case is you want to better understand why customers aren’t signing up for a conference.
+Filter out “negative” and “positive” sentiments to see how people are responding to the registration process.

-3. You plan to show your manager how long people are spending browsing for sale merchandise on your store website.
-You filter for “browse” to highlight the participants who browsed and show how long they took.
-You watch videos of participants browsing and make a highlight reel to share with your manager.
+3. You plan to show your manager how long people are browsing for sale merchandise on your store website.
+Filter for “browse” to highlight the contributors who browsed and for how long they did so.
+Then watch videos of contributors browsing and make a highlight reel to share with your manager.